-A short history of the east coast U.S. hang glider manufacturer Sky Sports, by Lootenant Aloominum, June 2016, including photos and info from Chris Gonzales and Robert W Cordier
+A short history of the east coast U.S. hang glider manufacturer Sky Sports, by Everard Cunion, June 2016, including photos and info from Chris Gonzales and Robert W Cordier

-Most of the images on this page are artistic derivations of contemporary photos.
+Some of the images on this page are artistic derivations of contemporary photos.
+Others are largely unedited photos by Chris Gonzales, Robert W Cordier, and Hugh Morton.
+See Copyright of early hang glider photos.

-While some trained aeronautical engineers made great contributions to early hang glider development, on the whole they did not build better hang gliders than those who were self taught (whose mums doubtless thought they were geniuses).
+While some trained aeronautical engineers made great contributions to early hang glider development, on the whole they did not build better hang gliders than those who were self taught.
 As far as I know, Sky Sports originally relied on designs by hang gliding pioneer Tom Peghiny, whose early work included a ‘cylindrical’ Rogallo wing with highly curved leading edges.
 (For photographs, see Cylindrical Rogallo in Rogallo wing definitions and diagrams.)
-His later work included a monoplane with a V-tail, which was nevertheless weight-shift controlled, like conventional Rogallo wings.
+His later work included a monoplane with a V-tail, which was nevertheless weight-shift controlled, like conventional Rogallo wings (see Jaguar in Hang gliding 1978 and 1979 part 3).

 Dan Poynter of north Quincy, Massachusetts, wrote the first widely read authoritative book on the subject; Hang Gliding, the Basic Handbook of Skysurfing.
+Chris Gonzales obtained a copy of that book and it guided him into the world of hang gliding.
 LARK is an acronym for Low Aspect Ratio Kite.

 For an experimental wing that is claimed to be based on the LARK, see Cylindrical Rogallo in Rogallo wing definitions and diagrams.